-->

 From the ancient spice routes of India to the bold street food of Pakistan and the coconut-infused curries of Sri Lanka, the South Asian Food Festival at the Sudima Auckland Airport hotel will put on your plate not just food but a whole culture.

-The dishes being served aren’t on the regular menu, says head chef Rodney, and are being curated especially for the food fiesta.
+The dishes being served aren’t on the regular menu, says executive chef Rodney, and are being curated especially for the food fiesta.

 Savour the rich lentils of Nepal and the seafood delicacies of India, Bangladesh and Sri Lanka, as Rodney and his team pay homage to the flavours passed down through generations across the subcontinent.